semrush/intergalactic/website/docs/style/variables/variables.md

 tabName: Design
 ---

+> ✨ Soon there will be a description of the tokens!
+We are currently in the process of implementing them.

 @## Description

 This section describes all the variable parameters and basic styles that we use in our components.